Dynamic-Capital/Dynamic-Capital/docs/ton-infrastructure-config.md

     `scripts/build-miniapp.sh`).
 The build script writes the Mini App bundle to `supabase/functions/miniapp/static`; `apps/miniapp/out` is not generated in
     this repository.
+  - The build completes with `scripts/assert-miniapp-bundle.mjs`, which fails if `supabase/functions/miniapp/static/index.html` is missing or suspiciously small.
+Re-run the build and address any reported errors before continuing.
   - Verify the compiled assets under `supabase/functions/miniapp/static` and confirm `supabase/functions/miniapp/manifest.json` reflects the release metadata.